-Students are accepted into the Dance Teacher Education major within the School of Theatre and Dance on a rolling basis, contingent on admission by Illinois State University.
-Normally students are notified within two weeks whether or not they have passed their audition or portfolio review.
+Students are accepted into the Dance major within the School of Theatre and Dance on a rolling basis, contingent on admission by Illinois State University.
+Normally students are notified within two weeks of their audition results.

 School of Theatre and Dance scholarship awards are announced after March 1.